chriskrycho/v5.chriskrycho.com/converted/theology/marriage-depression.md

 Four months after we got back from our honeymoon, she confessed to me that she no longer wanted be alive.
 The two and a half years since then have been a bumpy road, but by the grace of God we're still here and doing well.
-Things are better now--not perfect, but better.
+Things are better now---not perfect, but better.

-There are some resources out there--not enough, but some--for people walking through depression.
+There are some resources out there---not enough, but some---for people walking through depression.
 There are far fewer for the people walking alongside them: a role that is, in many ways, just as difficult.
-To watch as a beloved family member--especially a spouse--deals with depression is incredibly painful and difficult.
+To watch as a beloved family member---especially a spouse---deals with depression is incredibly painful and difficult.
 There is an enormous sense of powerlessness and frustration.
 We are often at a loss for words, for deeds, for any response at all.
 We desperately want to help,